Your definitive guide to launching your start-up in Canada in 2025 and beyond.

 Approval Rate | In 2024: 86% | No available data | Between 75%–88% | In 2024: 44% |

 If you successfully secure a Letter of Support, congratulations!
-You can now begin your permanent residence application by collecting the required documents such as:
+You can now begin the process of submitting your permanent residence application and all supporting documents to IRCC.
+Collect the required documents, such as:

 Submit your complete application online through IRCC’s permanent residence portal.